-- 1. In the Agent logs panel, click on to the right of a log.
+- 1. In the Agent logs panel, select one or several logs, then click on Edit selected logs.
 The Edit logs window appears. - 2.
-Select the status that you want to assign to the log in the Status list: - New: default status of a log.
+Select the status that you want to assign to the logs in the Status list: - New: default status of a log.
 The log has never been analyzed. - In progress: the log is being analyzed. - False positive: the log has been identified as a false positive a security rule triggered this log but it does not represent a malicious action.
 This status is automatically assigned to logs for which you have added an exception.
 For further information, refer to the section Adding exceptions for logs. - Fixed: the issue described in the log has been fixed. - Closed: the analysis of the log is complete.
 No further action is required. - In the User list, select the name of the user who changed the status of the log.
 This list shows all users declared in SES Evolution.
 For further information, refer to the section Managing users on the SES Evolution administration console. - 4.
 In the Comments field, enter additional information if necessary about the log or your action.
 If anything is entered in this field, a tool tip will appear in the Status column in the list if logs. - 5.
 Click on OK.

-11.1.4 Adding exceptions for logs
+11.3.4 Adding exceptions for logs